-Finally, the COVID-19 pandemic environment has highlighted the need for developing digital literacy skills among our ESL students which requires additional equipment and increased staffing.
+Finally, our ESL population has financial challenges with purchasing textbooks.
+Therefore, our ESL department would like to develop and pilot zero textbook cost materials for our ESL beginning level courses at the offsite locations in the community.
+The long-term plan is to move these ZTC materials into the Online Educational Resource (OER) platform.

-Describe any external opportunities or challenges.: External Challenges:
+Describe any external opportunities or challenges.: 1.
+The Guidelines and implementation of AB 705 and AB 1805 for ESL has been significantly delayed.

-- 1. AB 705 and AB 1805 for ESL was delayed due to the global pandemic caused by COVID 19.
-Some key pieces of information in AB 705 and AB 1805 include: - A) Instruction in English as a Second Language is distinct from remediation in English. - B) Students enrolled in credit ESL coursework are foreign language learners. - C) Colleges should be mindful that while some high school senior English language learners (ELLs) may indeed be ready for mainstreaming into transfer-level English, credit ESL at the community college is designed to enhance proficiency in English at a level of academic rigor that can better serve many ELLs who may have completed three or four years of high school English but whose language proficiency may still require attention to specific needs that are not met in transfer-level English even with corequisite or cocurricular support. - D) Colleges are advised to integrate credit ESL curricular options to maximize the probability that students will complete transfer-level composition (English or ESL) within three years (or less). - E) AB 705 cohort tracking data for the ESL pathway verses the English pathway shows a consistently higher completion rate for the ESL pathway (i.e. fall 2017: 88.2% ESL pathway vs. 76.0% English pathway; fall 2019: 73.7% ESL pathway vs. 71.2% English pathway). - 2.
-Chancellor's Office "Call to Action" - 3.
-Impact of COVID-19 on transitioning back to face-to-face and online learning
+Some key pieces of information in AB 705 and AB 1805 include:

+A) Instruction in English as a Second Language is distinct from remediation in English.

+B) Students enrolled in credit ESL coursework are foreign language learners.

+C) Colleges should be mindful that while some high school senior English language learners (ELLs) may indeed be ready for mainstreaming into transfer-level English, credit ESL at the community college is designed to enhance proficiency in English at a level of academic rigor that can better serve many ELLs who may have completed three or four years of high school English but whose language proficiency may still require attention to specific needs that are not met in transfer-level English even with co-requisite or cocurricular support.

-External Opportunities:
+D) Colleges are advised to integrate credit ESL curricular options to maximize the probability that students will complete transfer-level composition (English or ESL) within three years (or less).

+E) AB 705 cohort tracking data for the ESL pathway verses the English pathway shows a consistently higher completion rate for the ESL pathway (i.e. fall 2017: 88.2% ESL pathway vs. 76.0% English pathway; fall 2019: 73.7% ESL pathway vs. 71.2% English pathway).

-According to U.S. Census Bureau (2019) data, "the percentage of households that speak Spanish in Tulare County (47%) and Kings County (37%) is greater than the state average (29%)," yet data on the language spoken at home or the linguistic communities of our students is not gathered.
-These characteristics appear to be missing in our disproportionate impact data.
-This alarming gap in collecting linguistic community data brings into question how we address equity in our district.
-Examining the importance of a student's first language is essential to understanding the disproportionate impact among ESL students.
+2. According to U.S. Census Bureau (2019) data, "the percentage of households that speak Spanish in Tulare County (47%) and Kings County (37%) is greater than the state average (29%)."
 This is an area of potential growth for our department which specializes in providing linguistic accessibility to academic and workplace communities.